-- (a) Solicitation of support, membership, or dues, or engaging in any other union activities is not permitted when any of the employees involved are on duty except as lawfully may be provided in a collective bargaining agreement entered into under this division. - (b) In the absence of a collective bargaining agreement or a provision in such an agreement governing employee labor relations activity on official time, any employee representing an employee organization that has been recognized as an exclusive bargaining agent in the negotiation of an agreement under this division shall be authorized official time in amounts reasonable for such purposes, including attendance at impasse resolution proceedings. - (c) City electronic communication systems shall not be used to conduct intra-employee organization business or activities, or employee organizing activity, unless provided for by negotiated collective bargaining agreement provisions.
+- (a) Employees shall have the right to hold informal conversations and interactions with one another to discuss workplace and employee organization issues while on duty, provided that such conversations do not interfere with the employee's job duties. - (b) In the absence of a collective bargaining agreement or a provision in such an agreement governing employee labor relations activity on official time, any employee representing an employee organization that has been recognized as an exclusive bargaining agent in the negotiation of an agreement under this division shall be authorized official time in amounts reasonable for such purposes, including attendance at impasse resolution proceedings. - (c) Employees are not prohibited from, and shall not be penalized or retaliated against for, using City electronic mail, telephone, facsimile transmission, bulletin board, or other communication systems owned by the City to discuss employee organization business or activities or employee organizing activities; however, the City remains the owner of such communication systems, and no employee shall have any expectation of privacy in the use of such a communication system.